-Ann Carollo is Vice President for Philanthropy at the Gladstone Institutes.
-She provides direction and leadership to increase charitable contributions from individuals and private foundations to support Gladstone’s mission.
-Ms. Carollo has 30 years of experience in fundraising and communications.
+Ann Carollo is Vice President for Philanthropy and Public Relations at the Gladstone Institutes.
+Ms. Carollo and her team tell the Gladstone story, illuminate the essential role of philanthropy, and encourage charitable contributions.
+The department responsibilities include communications, media relations, and fundraising.
+Ms. Carollo has 34 years of experience.
 Prior to joining Gladstone, she held senior positions at Sanford-Burnham Medical Research Institute (La Jolla, Calif., and Orlando, Fla.), the University of California, San Francisco, and Evanston Northwestern Healthcare (Evanston, Ill.).
-Ms. Carollo spent her first decade in fundraising with performing arts organizations, including the Sejong Cultural Center (Seoul, South Korea), American Symphony Orchestra League (Washington, DC), and The Music Center of Los Angeles.
-She grew up 60 miles north of San Francisco in Sebastopol, Calif., and earned a bachelor’s degree from Scripps College in Claremont, Calif.
+She spent her first decade fundraising with performing arts organizations, including the Sejong Cultural Center (Seoul, South Korea), American Symphony Orchestra League (Washington, DC), and The Music Center of Los Angeles.
+Ms. Carollo earned her bachelor’s degree from Scripps College in Claremont, Calif.

 Stephen Freedman, PhD